Basic Knowledge of Collection Framewrok

 The entire collection framework is divided into four interfaces.

-Three of above interfaces (List, Queue and Set) inherit from Collection interface.
-Although, Map is included in collection framework it does not inherit from Collection interface.
+Three of the above interfaces (List, Queue, and Set) inherit from the Collection interface.
+Although Map is included in the collection framework it does not inherit from the Collection interface.

 Collection interface method

 The collection interface contains total 15 abstract methods.
 14 of it’s own and one is inherited from Iterable interface.
 Here is the list and descriptions of those methods.